by Steven K. Roberts

 It sounds abstract and unmistakably mad, but there’s something about passion that makes it all work… and this piece I wrote for the Nomadness journal last year nails it.

 Given that passionate buildup, I guess I owe you a whiz-bang development in bike-tech this issue!
 OK, here it is: BEHEMOTH is now connected to the network around the clock, via direct satellite data link.
+(NOTE: Substantial technical detail about this is in my Interop session from 1992)

 No, I’m not kidding.
 On a small aluminum platform at solar-panel level behind the trailer is a 12″ diameter radome about 7″ tall.
 Inside, a little 14 GHz antenna steered by a stepper motor tracks the GTE GSTAR satellite 22,300 miles above the equator at 103 degrees.
 This primarily handles bidirectional mail traffic, but occasionally the antenna glances east to take a fix on a tracker satellite and triangulate its own location.
 While this doesn’t have the precision of the Trimble GPS, it does automatically stamp each data transmission with the location of the bike (within about 1,000 feet) and interfaces smoothly with a whole tracking system that’s already in place… handling almost 15,000 trucks, boats, cars, and airplanes around North America.
 In fact, my base-office PC now shows a road map on its screen, with BEHEMOTH’s location noted in purple and its travel history as a dotted blue line.